kubernetes/kubernetes/docs/devel/api-conventions.md

 ## Naming conventions

 * Go field names must be CamelCase.
 JSON field names must be camelCase.
 Other than capitalization of the initial letter, the two should almost always match.
 No underscores nor dashes in either.
-* Field and resource names should be declarative, not imperative (DoSomething, SomethingDoer).
+* Field and resource names should be declarative, not imperative (DoSomething, SomethingDoer, DoneBy, DoneAt).
 * `Minion` has been deprecated in favor of `Node`.
 Use `Node` where referring to the node resource in the context of the cluster.
 Use `Host` where referring to properties of the individual physical/virtual system, such as `hostname`, `hostPath`, `hostNetwork`, etc.
 * `FooController` is a deprecated kind naming convention.
 Name the kind after the thing being controlled instead (e.g., `Job` rather than `JobController`).
 * The name of a field that specifies the time at which `something` occurs should be called `somethingTime`.
 Do not use `stamp` (e.g., `creationTimestamp`).